Baš Čelik

-Baš Čelik (/sh/), meaning "head of steel", from Turkish baş for "head" and çelik for "steel", is a Serbian fairy tale, collected by Vuk Karadžić.
+Baš Čelik (/sh/), meaning "just steel", from Serbian baš for "true, just, exact" and ćelik for "steel", is a Serbian fairy tale, collected by Vuk Karadžić.
 It is similar to the Brothers Grimm's "The Crystal Orb" (Aarne–Thompson type 552A).

 Synopsis

 A king has three sons and three daughters.
 On his deathbed he makes his sons swear that they will marry off their sisters to the first person who asks.
 One night a booming voice demands that one sister be given to him.
 The two older brothers are reluctant, while the youngest (the Least of Three) heeds his father's dying request and hands her over.
 The same thing happens for the next two nights, until all the sisters are given away to mysterious strangers.
 The three brothers then decide to go and search for their sisters.

 Throughout their travels, each brother fights many-headed serpents, the youngest tossing the serpent into a lake putting out their camp fire; so he has to go out alone to find fire, and using his wits he defeats nine giants that were terrorizing the region.
 Finally, he rescues a princess from the giant's village and is allowed to marry the princess.
 He lives in her castle and is allowed to visit any of the rooms, except one which is bound with chains (the One Forbidden Thing).
 When his wife is away from the castle, he goes inside the room and comes across a man bound in chains.
 The man calls himself Baš Čelik, and he begs for three glasses of water.
 Every time Čelik drains a glass, the prince receives an extra life.
 When the third glass is handed to him, Čelik regains his massive strength, breaks the chains, opens his wings, and flies away with the youngest son's wife.

 Now the prince sets out on a new quest to rescue his wife.
 On the way, he discovers that his sisters were married to the Lords of Dragons, Hawks and Eagles.
 He visits their castles and is welcomed.
 But when he tells each Lord of his plans to defeat Čelik, they try to stop him, telling him its impossible.
 The young prince refuses to listen, so each Lord gives him a magical feather that when burned will summon their armies.
 He tries to rescue his wife but each time, fails and loses his life.
 On the fourth time he fails again and dies, but not before he burns the feathers and his body is saved by his brothers-in-law.
 They resurrect him using the magical water from River Jordan.
 At this point the prince's wife learns that Čelik cannot be killed, because his life is in a bird that is in a heart of fox in a forest of a high mountain.
 Helped by the Lords, the prince finally slays Čelik and rescues his wife.